 Not so with a screenplay.
 Obviously.
 It’s a longer form.
 The rhythms are necessarily different.
 I still have no idea what happens to our lead cellist, but I do know that I was able to begin and commit to a concept as soon as I had both a concept and a character.

 Finally, a poem must supply all the specific ideas and images to inspire these in a particular way in the reader’s imagination.
 Sometimes the images presented in a poem are specific as in William Carlos William’s poem “The Wheelbarrow.”
-We “see” this poem in our mind.
+We “see” this poem in our mind and this image, when we really fall into the poem, helps us to image all the ways we depend upon a wheelbarrow–how interconnected even simple items can be to our lives.
 In other poems, what we “see” in our imagination is more abstract, more of idea than a thing, as in Mary Jo Bang’s “And as in Alice.”

 A screenplay is similar except the screenplay itself should provide an inspirational context, which is the story and narrative (the way the story is presented), that inspires and attracts other artists to want to contribute their specific art and craft toward the details of realizing this narrative as a finished product we call a film.
 The details are in working together toward a singular vision that the story and narrative inspire.